 There’s a chance that the inability of a divided Congress and President Biden to pass stimulus is so overwhelmingly negative that stocks start to suffer as a result.
 But the evidence over the last 12 years has taught us that downside could be limited if the market believes the Fed will become more “unconventional” in supporting markets.

-While we expect the overall investment environment to be similar to what we’ve seen in the last decade, different asset classes will do better than others.
+While we expect the overall investment environment to be more of the same to what we’ve seen in the last decade, different asset classes will do better than others.
 History bears this out, as each asset class has its day in the sun, followed by periods where it lags.
 A look at the annualized returns of six key asset classes over the last 4 presidential terms bears this out.

 There are two main goals with having a well-diversified portfolio.
 First, it takes the guesswork out of where to invest.
 It’s impossible to consistently predict which parts of the market will outperform from year-to-year and getting it “wrong” can be costly.
 When you’re well-diversified, you have a toe in the water in each asset class, meaning you’ll participate in those that do well and those that lag.